X-lab-3D/GradPose/README.md

 We hope that this tool will be useful to researchers and practitioners in the field of bioinformatics.
 If you have any questions or suggestions, please don't hesitate to open an issue or submit a pull request.
 We welcome contributions and feedback from the community.

+## Dependencies
+GradPose requires [Python 3](https://www.python.org/downloads/) to be installed on your system.

 ## Install

 Install GradPose from PyPI with pip: